Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

   - Above 5 tables created in SQL db
   - External table created in Synapse

+-> how do you check the external table in Synapse?

 ### Task 2: Create Linked Services